Cascade Conducting Master Class 2020 Application

 To apply for the composer’s workshop, please use the composer application here ↪

-Compositions written by the 6 chosen Composer’s Workshop participants will be performed at at special new music reading concert in Lagerquist Hall on Sunday, June 21st.
-6 conductors will be chosen to conduct the original compositions.
-Conductors- please indicate in your essay if you are interested in conducting one of these new compositions.
+Compositions written by the six chosen Composers Workshop participants will be performed at a special reading concert in Lagerquist Hall on Sunday, June 21.
+Six conductors will be chosen to conduct the original compositions.

 Event Pricing for Cascade Conducting Masterclass: